duck-bongos/duck-bongos.github.io/professional.md

 My first job!
 Top pick for company, let down by experience / learned what I like and don't.
 I was hired as a freshman Sales intern for [Paycor](https://www.paycor.com/).
 I was not good at it.
 Cold calling people may be my worst skill.
 The one thing I liked was a project around customer data in my last 3 weeks.
 Wheels began to turn ⚙️⚙️

 # <img src="{{ site.baseurl }}/assets/eggs.png" style="float: left; width:50px; height:50px; display: block; margin-right:10px " > Easter Egg Instructions
-If you're interested in contacting me for a potential position, please send me an email at [dan.billmann.13@gmail.com](mailto:dan.billmann.13@gmail.com) with the subject "I Like Hot Sauce".
+If you're interested in contacting me for a potential position, please send me an email at [dan.billmann.13@gmail.com](mailto:dan.billmann.13@gmail.com) with the subject "Hotter Job Than Hot Sauce".
 In the body, please put the job description as well as the compensation range you've been instructed to target.
 I look forward to speaking with you!

 # [View Resume]({{ site.baseurl }}/assets/resume.pdf){:target="_blank"}